-The Group's investment properties portfolio include its commercial portfolio held for rental income (comprising office, retail, industrial and residential for lease).
+The Group's investment properties portfolio include its commercial portfolio held for rental income (comprising office, retail, industrial and residential for lease), as well as hotels that are under the master lease structure, which earn rental income.

 The Group adopts the accounting policy to account for its investment properties at cost less accumulated depreciation and impairment losses.